-This conformity is in the responsibility domain of AO, and does not impose any requirements.
+This conformity is in the responsibility domain of AO, and Wyre does not impose any requirements.
 AO is strongly advised to follow the standards and the requirements imposed by law.

-Certification procedures for AO Euro Docsis 3.0 CPE to enable usage of ROBB
+Certification procedures for AO Euro Docsis 3.0 CPE to enable usage of Wyre ROBB

 Introduction

-The tests will cover all of the requirements specified by in this specification.
+The tests will cover all of the requirements specified by Wyre in this specification.

 Test score card